Skip to content

 Commands

 All commands follow the pattern wh <domain> <verb> [args] [--flags].
-Global flags --repo, --json, --workspace, and --live are available on most commands.
+Global flags --repo, --json, --live, --format, and --profile (-P) are available on most commands.
+Pass --no-update-check on any invocation to skip the CLI update notice for that run.

 CommandDescription